Treasured spring classics

 Nothing announces the coming of spring like graceful tulips.
 Understanding the bulbs from which they grow can make gardening with tulips a little easier.

 Space your tulip bulbs at four to five inches apart.
 Bulbs should be planted at a depth of about three times the height of the bulb, with the pointed ends facing up.
-Water the bulbs in at the time of planting, then simply allow your tulip bulbs to rest until the blooming season.
+Water the bulbs in at the time of planting, then simply allow your tulip bulbs to rest to ensure proper blooming of your tulip flowers when the blooming season arrives.

 Tulip bulbs need a cold period to develop their roots, with springtime warmth initiating the growing season.
 By planting tulip bulbs in fall, you'll ensure that they benefit from winter's chill, but that they don't expend unnecessary energy sprouting foliage in the late summer heat.
 Tulip bulbs should be planted after the ground has cooled in autumn.
 In most of the United States, the soil stays below 60 degrees by October.
 Soil in warmer climates, such as the southern states, may stay warm into early November.
 In zones 9 and above you will need to plant your tulip bulbs in the later months of November or December.